What this article covers:

 Open the Tribe board you want to aggregate into your Guild Master Board.
 Assign a Guild label (or any other name of your choice) to each item you would like to sync between the boards.
 Similarly, in the Master Board, create a corresponding Tribe label to identify cards that came from the Tribe board.

-3) Create a sync between your Master Board and the source board
+3) Create a flow between your Master Board and the source board

-Head over to the "Filter Tasks" tab.
-For each side, add a label filter to only sync cards with the Tribe and Guild labels, respectively.
+Head over to the "Rules" tab.
+For each side, add a label rule to only sync cards with the Tribe and Guild labels, respectively.

 6) Map your labels and lists

 Open the Map Fields tab and expand the Labels-Labels mapping.
 You’ll want to map your Guild label to the Tribe label.
 This will translate the labels automatically.